upadrastaharshavardhan/project-V.A.L.I/README.md

 ### 1. Deception

-How can defensive systems create believable but controlled environments?
+How can defensive systems create believable but controlled environments???

 ### 2. Observation